rmcanany/SolidEdgeStorekeeper/Readme.md

 So, for example to update the part number in the file, the program will use the information in `PartNumberFormula` to update the property defined in `PartNumberProperty`.
 In this example that tells the program to make this assignment.

 `%{System.Document Number} = "NA"`

+##### Material Formula

+The `MaterialFormula` spreadsheet variable is slightly different than the others.
+Its value can be a comma-delimited list.
+For example,

+`STEEL`,`STAINLESS`,`STAINLESS\, PASSIVATED`,`BRASS`

+If the material name itself contains a comma, preceed it with a backslash as shown.
+A comma-delimited list requires special handling.
+This is currently the only variable that supports it.

+One last thing about the `MaterialFormula`.
+It can occur in multiple places in the tree.
+The bottom-most definition is the one that is used.
+That allows you to set a default definition, say for all fasteners, then redefine it lower in the tree for any item with different options.

 #### One More Level Down